Back to Blog

 Language and creative are where most Kerala campaigns fall short.

-The language assumption.
 A KPMG-Google study published in 2017 found that nearly 70% of Indian internet users consider local language digital content more reliable than English.
-That preference has almost certainly strengthened in the years since, as regional language media consumption has grown sharply.
+By 2024, 57% of urban internet users in India preferred consuming content in regional languages (IAMAI-Kantar, 2024).
+The direction has held.
 In Kerala, where literacy is near-universal and Malayalam dominates across every media format, that preference extends well beyond digital.
 Malayalam-language outdoor creative performs measurably better for retail, FMCG, jewellery, and hospitality campaigns targeting local consumers.

 English creative has a clear role: Kochi’s IT corridors, premium real estate, and messaging aimed at NRI audiences.
 But for most Kerala consumer campaigns, English should be the exception.
 Malayalam should be the default.